laxmankrishnamurti/System-Design/Frontend System Design/Module-01(Architecture)/Lecture-03.md

 When i tried to start a project initially it looks good like initially is looks like simple, organized and easy to read but when i continue to start building the project without having the knowledge about the frontend system design, the component that was looking good previously it starts becoming complex and code get meshed and the readability of that code became very poor.

 Actually i was trying to put everything in a single place this is what called _monolithic architecture_ that i was not know.
 The fact is that if we want to make a project which can scale it not possible in _monolithic architecture_.
-It can only scale if the system designed based on _distributed system architecture_ where every component of the frontend system is isolated.
+It can only scale if the system is designed based on _distributed system architecture_ where every component on the frontend is isolated.

-But after watching the video about 4-5 minutes they introduce _micro frontend architecture_ and shared some knowledge about this then i realise that ooooo... this is the thing which is missing in my project and so that's why my code get bulky.
+But after watching the video about 4-5 minutes they introduce _micro frontend architecture_ and shared some knowledge about this then i realise that ooooo... this was the thing that is missing in my project and so that's why my code get bulky.

 I think it's must to know for building projects in a scalable manner and this is what i should know to become a good frontend developer.